OWASP/CheatSheetSeries/cheatsheets/Bean_Validation_Cheat_Sheet.md

 **Use**:

-Checks if the annotated string matches the regular expression regular expression considering the given flag match.
-Please visit [OWASP Validation regular expression Repository](https://owasp.org/www-community/OWASP_Validation_Regex_Repository) for other useful regex's.
+Checks if the annotated string matches the regular expression regex considering the given flag match.
+Please visit [OWASP Validation Regex Repository](https://owasp.org/www-community/OWASP_Validation_Regex_Repository) for other useful regex's.

 **Reference**: